mojaloop/documentation/contributors-guide/standards/README.md

 # Standards

 > *Note:* These standards are by no means set in stone, and as a community, we always want to be iterating and improving Mojaloop.
-If you want to propose a change to these standards, or suggest futher improvements, please reach out to the Design Authority Channel on the Mojaloop Slack (#design-authority)
+If you want to propose a change to these standards, or suggest further improvements, please reach out to the Design Authority Channel on the Mojaloop Slack (#design-authority)

 ## Style Guide